 In a statement, Oana Lungescu, a NATO spokesman, said: “This meeting will underline the strong commitment of the international community to the people of Afghanistan and to its future.
 Pakistan has an important role to play in that future.”

-But ties between Islamabad and Washington had gone from “from bad to worse”, Al Jazeera’s Kamal Hyder reported from the Pakistan capital.
+But ties between Islamabad and Washington had gone from “from bad to worse”, Al Jazeera’s Kamal Hyder, reporting from the Pakistani capital, said.

 Hamid Karzai, the Afghan president, is also expected to attend the meeting, where NATO nations will hone their plans to withdraw most of their troops by the end of 2014.